What type of financial aid can I receive?

 An award letter in a written estimate of the maximum aid you are eligible for, for the current academic year.
 Once received you have the option to accept, adjust or decline the individual fund sources outlined on your award letter.
 Your aid will not be processed until you return your award letter to the Financial Aid office with your decision.
 If you are new to Pacific Oaks College, we will send you an award letter shortly after you are accepted to the College, as long as we have a complete FAFSA on file.
 If we need further information before we can award you, we will contact you.

-My SAR says I am selected for verification.
+My Student Aid Report says I am selected for verification.
 What should I do?

 Pacific Oaks College will need tax documents from you.
 You may contact us immediately to provide the documents, or you may wait for us to notify you that we need them.
 You will also be required to fill out a Verification Worksheet.
 We will need your taxes, if you filed any, and your parent(s’) taxes.
 We may also need W-2 forms.